sylhare/Go/README.md

    create your own with the `hugo new theme <THEMENAME>` command.
 2. You can add content by creating a single files with `hugo new <SECTIONNAME>/<FILENAME>.<FORMAT>`.
-3. Start the built-in live server via `hugo server`.
+3. Start the built-in live server via `hugo server` and it will run at [localhost:1313](http://localhost:1313/)

 ## Sources